 Doctor's Notes on Type 2 Diabetes

-Type 2 diabetes is a chronic condition in which there is an elevated level of sugar (glucose) in the bloodstream due to the body's inability to properly respond to insulin.
-Insulin is a hormone produced in the pancreas that allows the body to utilize glucose for energy.
+Type 2 diabetes is a chronic condition where there is an elevated level of sugar (glucose) in the bloodstream due to the body's inability to properly respond to insulin.
+Insulin is a hormone produced in the pancreas that allows the body to use glucose for energy.
 Elevated blood glucose levels are called hyperglycemia.
-Type 2 diabetes is different from type 1 diabetes, a condition in which the body is unable to produce enough insulin.
+Type 2 diabetes is different from type 1 diabetes, a condition where the body is unable to produce enough insulin.

 Type 2 Diabetes: Test Your Medical IQ QuizQuestion

 ______________ is another term for type 2 diabetes.See Answer

 Must Read Articles:

 Anal ItchingAnal itching is a common problem experienced by both men and women.
 Examples of causes of anal itching include irritants such as perfumes, chemicals, or dyes in toilet paper, food irritants, infections, and hemorrhoids.
 There are risk factors for anal itching such as diseases, profuse sweating, fecal soilage, and more.
 Anal itching in general can be treated at home with OTC medications if necessary.

 Childhood ObesityObesity means an excess amount of body fat.
 No general agreement exists on the definition of obesity in children as it does adults.
 Some define pediatric obesity as body weight at least 20% higher than the healthy weight range for a child or adolescent of that height, or as a body fat percentage above 25% in boys or above 32% in girls.